Tender Touches

-Tender Touches is an American adult animated series created by David Bonawits, Lauren Payne, and Maxime Simonet, that premiered on December 18, 2017, on Adult Swim.
-Season 2 premiered on November 26, 2018, with season 3 airing a sneak peek on March 31, 2020, followed by the actual premiere on June 15, 2020.
+Tender Touches is an American adult animated series created by David Bonawits, Lauren Payne and Maxime Simonet for Cartoon Network's nighttime programming block Adult Swim.
+It aired from December 18, 2017 to June 19, 2020.

 Background

 The series is a parody of soap operas and was based on a segment from Bloodfeast created by hosts Dave Bonawits and Maxime Simonet of FishCenter Live fame.
 It was introduced in 2017 at a showcase of Adult Swim pilots as part of their "On The Green" tour across the United States.

 For the first two seasons, the series included two versions of each episode.
 One was the regular episode, and the other was a musical.
 Starting with the third season, the musical version of the episode was discontinued.
 The series is characterized by improvisation, inconsistent audio and voice-acting quality, and numerous fourth wall breaks.